Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Discussion

-The data do not allow us to fully explain journalists' rhetorical preferences or tastes.
-For example, we hypothesize that these tastes may be driven by journalists' perceptions of author authoritativeness or by expected tastes of their audiences.
+The data do not allow us to fully explain journalists' rhetorical choices.
+For example, we hypothesize that their choices may be driven by journalists' own perceptions of author's authoritativeness or by expected tastes of their audiences.
 However, we observe that ethnic disparities in mentions do not vary substantially across Science \& Technology and General News outlets, although the two likely differ in their audiences.
-This observation suggests again that journalists' personal tastes and choices play an important role.
-Furthermore, in \sm{Section III.B}, we examine whether the interaction between authors' and journalists' name-inferred identities are associated with the mention rate, but do not find clear evidence.
-Disentangling the source of journalists' tastes is an important avenue for future work.
+This observation suggests again that journalists' personal preferences play an important role.
+Furthermore, in \sm{Section IV.B}, we examine whether the interaction between authors' and journalists' name-inferred identities are associated with the mention rate, but do not find clear evidence.
+Disentangling the source of journalists' choices is an important avenue for future work.